reasonml/reason-react/docs/components.md

 ## Hooks

-The next thing you might notice looking at this example is the use of hooks (`useState`).
-ReasonReact binds to [all of the hooks that React provides](https://reactjs.org/docs/hooks-intro.html) with only minor API differences.
+The next thing you might notice looking at this example is the use of hooks (`useState`). reason-react binds to [all of the hooks that React provides](https://reactjs.org/docs/hooks-intro.html) with only minor API differences.
 Please refer to their excellent documentation for more information on how hooks work and for best practices.

 The differences that you'll notice are mostly around listing dependencies.
 In React they are passed as an array, however, as Reason does not allow elements of different types in an array, a tuple of varying length is needed as final argument to the hook.
 For a tuple of length `N` you would need to call `useEffectN`, as otherwise the argument would not type match given the function's type signature which would in turn require a tuple of length `N`.